What’s the lowest mortgage amount you can get?

 Aside from finding a lender willing to work with you, the size of your mortgage does not affect your eligibility.
 Loan requirements for each mortgage program are generally the same regardless of loan amount.Check your mortgage options.
 Start here

 - Conventional mortgage: Many first-time home buyers will qualify with a credit score of 620 and a down payment amount of 3 percent.
 However, conventional loans require private mortgage insurance (PMI) with a down payment that is less than 20 percent.
 PMI can be canceled once you reach an 80% loan-to-value ratio (LTV)

 - FHA loan: Backed by the Federal Housing Administration, FHA loans require only 3.5% down and a minimum credit score as low as 580.
 But you’re on the hook for mortgage insurance premiums (MIP) until you refinance to a different type of mortgage, move, or pay off your loan

 - VA loan: Guaranteed by the Department of Veterans Affairs, this type of loan is only for active-duty service members and veterans.
 No down payment or ongoing mortgage insurance is required.
 Credit scores will vary by lender, but often 620

 - USDA loan: Backed by the U.S. Department of Agriculture, this type of mortgage requires no down payment and credit score eligibility is often 640.
 Must purchase a single-family home in a qualifying rural area

 It’s not just lenders who are hit with high costs when originating low-value mortgages.
 Your closing costs will likely represent a much bigger proportion of your loan than they would if you were borrowing big.

-Home equity loans
+Home equity loans and HELOCs

 Compared with first mortgages, HELs and HELOCs tend to: